Human Performance Improvement Certificate

 If you are not a currently enrolled student in a graduate program (master’s or doctorate), then you will need to apply for admission to one of the certificate programs.

-5. Two letters of recommendation from persons familiar with the applicant’s academic and/or professional abilities (submitted through online WebAdmit portal).
+- Two letters of recommendation from individuals familiar with the applicant’s academic and/or professional abilities (submitted through online WebAdmit portal).

 Individuals in a certificate program may decide to continue studies within a degree program.
 Having been admitted as a student in a designated certificate program, the individual will need to reapply for the IDD master' program.
 Upon acceptance, the student will then be enrolled in the master’s degree program and the certificate courses that were successfully completed will apply towards the degree requirements.